 Other Fees Other fees are charged for student activities, milk, lunch, band, handbells and athletics.
-Some are due at the time of registration and others may be paid on a monthly basis directly through TADS.
+Some are due at the time of registration and others may be paid on a monthly basis directly through TADS, or by submitting a check into the office.